jay-ogayon/crewai-agents/auditiq/README.md

 echo "Convert Documents/AB8782.pdf to French while preserving formatting" | uv run auditiq
 ```

-## 🎯 Dual Index System
+## 🎯 LLM-Based Agent Routing System

-The RAG Agent intelligently routes queries to specialized indexes based on content analysis:
+The Query Router uses Azure OpenAI LLM to intelligently analyze queries and route them to the most appropriate specialized agent:

-### 📋 **Policy Queries → audit-iq Index**
+### 🏢 **GT Queries → Echo RAG Agent (echo index)**
-Keywords: `policy`, `regulation`, `compliance`, `requirement`, `governance`, `standard`, `mandate`
+GT company-specific questions about guidelines, policies, and internal procedures:

 Examples:
-- "What are the audit policies for financial reporting?"
+- "What are GT's expense approval policies?"
+- "Show me GT company guidelines for remote work"
-- "What are compliance requirements for SOX?"
+- "What are GT's compliance requirements for vendors?"
-- "What governance standards apply to audit committees?"
-- "What are the regulatory requirements for auditing?"
+- "What GT procedures must I follow for procurement?"

-### 🔧 **Methodology Queries → echo Index**
+### 🔍 **Audit Methodology Queries → Audit RAG Agent (audit-iq index)**
-Keywords: `methodology`, `procedure`, `technique`, `how to`, `steps`, `methods for`, `standard procedures`
+Questions about audit techniques, methodologies, and professional practices:

 Examples:
-- "What methods should I follow for testing internal controls?"
-- "How to implement audit sampling methodology?"
-- "What procedures should I follow for risk assessment?"
+- "What audit methodology should I use for risk assessment?"
+- "How do I perform substantive testing procedures?"
-- "What are the standard procedures for audit evidence collection?"
+- "What are the best practices for audit sampling?"
+- "What procedures should I follow for internal control testing?"

 ## 📝 Sample Questions by Agent Type

-### 📚 **Q&A Questions (Routes to RAG Agent with Smart Index Selection)**
+### 🏢 **GT Guidelines Questions (Routes to Echo RAG Agent)**
+- "What are GT's expense approval policies?"
+- "Show me GT company guidelines for remote work"
-- "What are our company's audit policies for financial reporting?" *(→ Policy Index)*
+- "What are GT's compliance requirements for vendors?"
-- "Explain our risk assessment procedures" *(→ Methodology Index)*
-- "What documentation is required for expense audits?" *(→ Policy Index)*
+- "What GT procedures must I follow for procurement?"
-- "Find information about our internal control frameworks" *(→ Policy Index)*
+- "Find GT internal documentation about employee onboarding"

+### 🔍 **Audit Methodology Questions (Routes to Audit RAG Agent)**
+- "What audit methodology should I use for risk assessment?"
+- "How do I perform substantive testing procedures?"
-- "What are the audit findings from last quarter's review?" *(→ Policy Index)*
+- "What are the best practices for audit sampling?"
+- "What procedures should I follow for internal control testing?"
+- "Explain audit evidence collection techniques"

 ### 🔬 **Research Questions (Routes to Audit Researcher)**
 - "What are the latest PCAOB audit standards for 2024?"